BrianBeeler/weather-app/README.md

 Deployment to heroku
 1. Updates are automatically deployed to https://brians-weather-app.herokuapp.com/ ~~Update: Deployed app is running.
 It make take some time for the initial load.~~
-2. AWS db hosting currently removed for cost saving, so deployed api is not currently in use
+2. AWS hosting currently removed for cost saving; deployed api is not currently in use